Leadership & Contributors

 Patrick Seche, MS, CASAC

-Patrick Seche is the senior director of addiction services and a senior associate faculty member in the University of Rochester Medical Center’s Department of Psychiatry, and currently oversees three clinics at Strong Recovery, which is a part of Strong Memorial Hospital.
-On the steering committee for the University of Rochester’s Recovery Center of Excellence, Seche focuses on substance use disorder, methadone treatment, and community relations.
+Patrick Seche is the chief administrative officer of the University of Rochester Medical Center Department of Psychiatry.
+Previously, he was senior director of addiction services at Strong Recovery, where he oversaw three clinics.
+On the steering committee for UR Medicine Recovery Center of Excellence, Seche focused on substance use disorder, methadone treatment, and community relations.

 Contributors